njsmith/colorspacious/doc/tutorial.rst

    hopper_greyscale_JCh[..., 1] = 0
    hopper_greyscale_sRGB = cspace_convert(hopper_greyscale_JCh, "JCh", "sRGB1")
    @savefig hopper_greyscale_unclipped.png width=6in
-   compare_hoppers(hopper_greyscale_sRGB)

-But notice the small cyan patches on her collar and hat -- this occurs due to floating point rounding error creating a few points with sRGB values that are greater than 1, which causes matplotlib to render the points in a strange way:

-.. ipython:: python

-   hopper_greyscale_sRGB[np.any(hopper_greyscale_sRGB > 1, axis=-1), :]

-Colorspacious doesn't do anything to clip such values, since they can sometimes be useful for further processing -- e.g. when chaining multiple conversions together, you don't want to clip between intermediate steps, because this might introduce errors.
-And potentially you might want to handle them in some clever way (e.g. rescaling your whole image).
-But in this case, where the values are only just barely over 1, then simply clipping them to 1 is probably the best approach, and you can easily do this yourself:

-.. ipython:: python

-   @savefig hopper_greyscale_clipped.png width=6in
    compare_hoppers(np.clip(hopper_greyscale_sRGB, 0, 1))

-No more cyan splotches!

 To explore, try applying other transformations.
 E.g., you could darken the image by rescaling the lightness channel "J" by a factor of 2